-Vapor Line Ball Valve - All Units
+Vapor Line Ball Valve

-A ball-type full-service valve is used on the vapor line on all 13ACC units (except the -018).
-These vapor line service valves function the same way as the other valves, the differences are in construction.
+Vapor line service valves function the same way as the other valves, the difference is in the construction.
 These valves are not rebuildable.
 If a valve has failed, you must replace it.
-A ball valve is illustrated in figure 11.
-The ball valve is equipped with a service port with a factoryinstalled Schrader valve.
-A service port cap protects the Schrader valve from contamination and assures a leakfree seal.
+A ball valve is illustrated in figure 10.

+The ball valve is equipped with a service port with a factory-installed Schrader valve.
+A service port cap protects the Schrader valve from contamination and assures a leak-free seal.